PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: getAttributionReferrerUrl()

-    The function that will return the Attribution Referer URL.
+    The function that will return the Attribution Referrer URL.

 .. function:: setCampaignNameKey(name)